deco3500-2019/Team-Mango/README.md

-# Team-Optelsfone
+# Team-Mango
-This is the space for team Optelsfone!!
+This is the space for team Mango!!

 <h2>Link To Project Proposal</h2>
 link to wiki page here for proposal